AkselLofstedtNielsen/Bussen/README.md

-One of my first projects using Layout XML with views and activities
+One of my first projects, card guessing game using Layout XML with views and activities